torchvtk/torchvtk/_sources/TorchQueueDataset.md.txt

 ## TorchQueueDataset

 This Dataset holds a queue of items in memory.
 Being an iterable-style dataset set, it samples batches from the available queue upon demand.
-The queue is filled using background threads and has different filling modes.
-Depending on how fast you can actually load your data compared to running your network, you might want to advance the queue by one item upon sampling (if your SSD/hard drives are fast enough).
-In this case use `mode="onsample"`.
-If you find that data loading is your bottleneck, try to make the queue as big as possible and use `mode="always"`.
-This will just keep pushing new items to your queue as fast as possible, removing old ones.
-If your network is generally faster, this is the desired way to get the most uniform sampling frequencies for all your items.

 ### How it works
 The queue holds a fixed amount (`queue.qsize` <= `queue.q_maxlen`) of items in memory.